xiaoyinliu0714/xiaoyinliu0714.github.io/_pages/about.md

 # 👨‍🎓 About Me

 I am currently a Ph.D. student at [Institute of Automation](https://ia.cas.cn/), Chinese Academy of Sciences, advised by [Prof. Zeng-Guang Hou](https://people.ucas.ac.cn/~houzengguang) and [Prof. Guotao Li](https://ia.cas.cn/rcdw/fyjy/202409/t20240913_7362784.html).
 My research interests include human-robot interaction, reinforcement learning and preference learning.
 My research will focus on [Cobodied AI](http://scis.scichina.com/cn/2025/SSI-2024-0219.pdf), which aims to achieve profound alignment between robotic and human under complex environment.
-Specifically, the goal of my research is to ensure that exoskeleton robots can provide efficient and personalized assistance across diverse environments and for varied users.
+Specifically, the goal of my research is to ensure that exoskeleton robots can provide efficient assistance across diverse environments for different individuals.
 # 🔥 News
 - [*2025.06*] One paper (DOMAIN) is accepted by IEEE Transactions on Systems, Man, and Cybernetics: Systems.
 - [*2025.05*] One paper (WMDD) is accepted by IEEE Transactions on Cybernetics.